Local entropy theory and descriptive complexity: Preliminaries

 In order for a TDS to have positive entropy it is only necessary for a small portion of the system to be chaotic.
 In a broad sense, local entropy theory tackles the following questions: where can we localize the entropy of a given system? how can we define a system that has entropy everywhere?

-For measure-preserving systems, the idea of a system with entropy ``everywhere" goes back to Kolmogorov.
+For measure-preserving systems, the idea of entropy ``everywhere" goes back to Kolmogorov.
 A measure-preserving system is a $K$-system if it satisfies Kolmogorov's zero-one law.
-The Rohlin-Sinai theorem, states that a measure-preserving system is $K$ if and only if every non-trivial (measurable) factor has positive (measurable) entropy if and only if the system has positive (measurable) entropy with respect to any non-trivial partition \cite[Theorem 18.9]{glasner2003ergodic} (note that measurable entropy is defined using partitions and not open covers).
-It is common in dynamics to study similar properties on the topological and measurable context \cite{glasner2006interplay,huangsurvey}.
-In \cite{Blanchard1992}, two topological analogues of the $K$-systems were introduced.
+The Rohlin-Sinai theorem, states that a measure-preserving system is a $K$-system if and only if every non-trivial (measurable) factor has positive (measurable) entropy if and only if the system has positive (measurable) entropy with respect to any non-trivial partition \cite[Theorem 18.9]{glasner2003ergodic} (note that measurable entropy is defined using partitions and not open covers).
+Dynamicists often study analogous properties in the topological and measurable contexts (see the surveys \cite{glasner2006interplay,huangsurvey}).
+In \cite{Blanchard1992}, two possible topological analogues of the $K$-systems were introduced.

 \begin{definition} A TDS has \textbf{completely positive entropy (CPE)} if every non-trivial factor has positive entropy.